betheden/hebrew-grammar/content/verb_perfect.rst

 .. _verb_perfect-suffix-conjugation-copulative:

-Suffix conjugation copulative
+Perfect copulative
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This form adds the
 :ref:`conjunction`
-*waw* (וְ "and") to the normal Suffix Conjugation and can express any of
+*waw* (וְ "and") to the normal Perfect conjugation and can express any of
 the above meanings.
 This form appears identical to the
 :ref:`verb_sequential_perfect`.